matheusfacure/matheusfacure.github.io/_posts/2020-06-17-into-to-causality.md

 E[Y|T=1] - E[Y|T=0] = ATE = ATET
 $$

 Once again, this is so important that I think it is worth going over it again, now with pretty pictures.
-If we do simple an average comparison between the treatment and the untreated group, this is what we get (blue dots didn't receive the treatment, that is, the tablet):
+If we do a simple average comparison between the treatment and the untreated group, this is what we get (blue dots didn't receive the treatment, that is, the tablet):

 <img class="img-responsive center-block" src="/img/econ/intro/anatomy1.png" style="width: 75%;" alt=""/>